 In verse 13, the seventh and last citation is Psalm 110:1, SIT AT MY RIGHT HAND, UNTIL I MAKE YOUR ENEMIES A FOOTSTOOL FOR YOUR FEET”

 Which predicted the Messiah’s enthronement in glory and His seat at the right hand of the Father.
 The Son is a partner with the Father in the Father’s work.
-Because He is sitting, His work is completed.
+Because He is sitting at right hand, His work is completed.

 In the ancient world, the one who sits on the king’s right hand has to be the king’s equal.
 When one king came to visit another, he would sit at the host king’s right hand.

 That Jesus is seated at the right hand of God means He is equal with God.
 His being seated shows His work is finished, while the angels in v.
-14 are shown still busy doing their work.
+14 are shown as still busy doing their work.
+Are they not all ministering spirits, sent out to render service for the sake of those who will inherit salvation?

 When a believer dies, his soul is escorted to Heaven by angels as Yeshua relates in the parable of the rich man and poor Lazarus in Lk.
 16:22.
 Now the poor man died and was carried away by the angels to Abraham’s bosom; and the rich man also died and was buried.